The theme of my blog is “My Life My Work My Country” and so the entry here are my stories as I get on with my life in this country.

 Engineer, communication scholar and educator – and passionate about dogs, airplanes, coffee and travelling

 I come from Trashigang – the eastern-most district in Bhutan.
+I am a Sharchop.
 My father was a bus driver and my mother a house wife.
 Both didn’t attend school – thus making me the first generation to go to school – in the family and in the country too.

-I graduated with distinction in electronics engineering from the University of Bologna in Italy in 1995.
+I graduated with laurea cum laude (distinction) in electronics engineering from the University of Bologna in Italy in 1995.
 I worked as the chief engineer for the Bhutan Broadcasting Service – leading the teams that brought both the FM radio services and television to Bhutan between 1997 and 1999.
-Subsequently, I made a career shift and moved to documentary filmmaking (my real passion), where I won three major international awards and several nominations.
+Subsequently, I made a career shift and moved to documentary filmmaking (following my passion), where I won three major international awards and several nominations.
 My best-known works are School Among Glaciers, Rocking the Himalayan Kingdom-Blof in Bhutan and Long Walk to Education.
-I think, I also started the culture of TV debates and discussions in Bhutan.

 From 2009 to 2013, I served as the communications director and spokesperson for the Royal Family of Bhutan.

-I have opted teaching as my third career.
-I taught in the Royal University of Bhutan and briefly served as a dean at the Royal Thimphu College.
-I am, currently, pursuing doctoral studies in communication at the University of Macau with research focus on the emergence of social media in Bhutan and its influence in news, storytelling traditions and community building.
+As a third career, I have opted teaching and research.
+I taught in the Royal University of Bhutan as adjunct professor and briefly served as a dean at the Royal Thimphu College.
+I am, currently, pursuing doctoral studies in communication at the University of Macau – specialising in socio-linguistics, discourse studies and new communication perspectives based on local culture and great Asian traditions such as Buddhism.